 Please see below a range of yacht job FAQs that may be able to help answer any questions you may have.

 To become crew on a yacht or superyacht you must have passed the STCW10 and ENG1 qualification for safety onboard.
 This is the bare minimum that is required but there are plenty of other qualifications and skills that will help you to progress in the yachting industry.
+During the Winter Seasons, you will find that more and more yachts require B1B2 VISA’s.
+Please contact your Local Embassy for more information.

 When applying to become crew on a yacht you will start at the entry level role of deckhand.
 You do not need a sailing qualification for this role but having one will make you favourable over other candidates.
 As mentioned above the minimum qualifications needed to get started are the STCW10 and ENG1 basic safety training but there are many other qualifications and skills that a successful deckhand should be equipped with: